 \paragraph{Multi-view noise sharing.}

-At test time, views are sampled using the backward process~\cref{eq:ldm_backward} starting from a normally-distributed, yet randomly-sampled noise vector $x_T$.
-The idea is that the noise distribution is a representation of the data distribution, and models aleatoric uncertainty.
-In our case, while we are interested in generating \emph{multiple} and \emph{diverse} solutions, we still wish the different views to be \emph{internally consistent} for each $360^\circ$ rendered video.

 In order to reduce the variance between different views, we propose to start sampling each view from the \emph{same} noise vector $x_T$.
 The network $\epsilon_\theta$ still generates different views because it is conditioned on the camera parameters.
-It can also generate different reconstructions by resampling $x_T$.
-However, the variance \emph{between views} is thus reduced.
-Noise sharing can be justified by noting that the network $\hat\epsilon_\theta(z_t,t,y)$ is a continuous function of both $z_t$ and $y$~\cite{wu2023uncovering}.
+It can also generate different reconstructions by taking a new noise sample~\cref{fig:diverse}.
+However, sharing noise reduces the variance \emph{between views}.
+This can be justified by noting that the network $\hat\epsilon_\theta(z_t,t,y)$ is a continuous function of both $z_t$ and $y$~\cite{wu2023uncovering}.
 Besides, different from~\cite{tseng2023consistent}, we do not specially set the noise schedule in different time steps $t$.
 More complex designs and training strategies have the potential to improve performance but are not the focus of this work.